adaptive-democracy/hopeful-path/talks/talk.democracy.md

 - uses persistent commitments rounds
 - voters select a decision document
-- can remove spammy projects
+  - can remove nuisance projects
   - can add extra money to the funding pool
   - can choose to fund nothing!

 ---

-# persistent funding
+## persistent funding

-can prioritize projects that achieve the most social good (have the most weight)<br>compared to how much they would cost to match
+ought to prioritize projects with "cheapest" social good

 ![](/drawing-10-prioritization.png)